gavendanoc/codingTrain/README.md

 ## How to run?

-Each folder is a different, isolated proyect.
+Each folder is a *different and isolated* proyect.
 To run a proyect:

 1. Copy the folder `libraries` inside the folder.
 Ei. `clock/libraries`
 2. Open the `index.html` inside a folder on a browser.